• Skip to primary navigation

 • Shop My Faves

-I headed off to Hobby Lobby to shop for most of my supplies – my first stop was the ready-made frame section where they have rustic wood frames in about 10-12 different sizes.
+My first step was to find a frame for my pinboard.
+I ended up buying an open barnwood frame at Hobby Lobby where they have them in about 10-12 different sizes.
 They frequently go on sale at 50% off so you can get them at a very reasonable price.

 Step 2: Attach Ring Hangers

-The Hobby Lobby frames don’t have any hangers attached so my first step was to add some ring hangers onto the frame’s back.
-Then I measured the recessed area on the back of the frame where my cork board would be placed.
+If your frame doesn’t already have hangers attached, add a pair of ring hangers onto the frame’s back.
+Then measure the recessed area on the back of the frame where your cork board will be placed.

-Next, I cut the cork board to my measured size using a utility knife – the key to this step is to make your cuts on the FRONT side of the cork board.
+Next, cut the cork board to your measured size using a utility knife.
+It’s key to make your cuts on the FRONT side of the cork board.
 This way, the edges around the front side of the cork board stay relatively straight (the back side will look like a mess but there’s no worries – you won’t see it).
-The next step was to wrap my fabric around the cork board and staple gun it to the back.

-Step 4: Secure the Fabric-Covered Cork Board to the Frame with a Glue Gun
+Step 5: Secure the Fabric-Covered Cork Board to the Frame

-Finally, I used my glue gun to make a line of glue along the recessed edge of the frame where my fabric-covered cork board will be placed (you have to work fast gluing so that the first glue hasn’t dried by the time you’ve made it all the way around the frame), and then laid my cork board in the frame and applied pressure for a minute or two until the glue had dried.
-To make sure that the cork board was secure in the frame, I then glued between the cork board and the frame all the way around the back of the frame.
+Finally, use your glue gun to make a line of glue along the recessed edge of the frame where your fabric-covered cork board will be placed.
+You need to work fast gluing so that the first glue hasn’t dried by the time you’ve made it all the way around the frame.
+Lay your cork board in the frame and apply pressure for a minute or two until the glue had dried.
+Then, to be sure that your cork board is secure in the frame, apply glue between the cork board and the frame all the way around the back of the frame:

-After repeating this process two more times and then putting screws into the wall at the correct locations for the ring hooks on the frames, I got my framed cork boards up on the wall and pinned on most of the pile of coupons, invites, etc. that were on my desk.
-I added a metal letter “J” to fill the space to the right of my light switch (my exact metal letter is no longer available but you can find similar letters {here}), replaced the switch cover with a decorative one, and voilá – my new linen pin boards were complete:
+After repeating this process two more times and then putting screws into the wall at the correct locations for the ring hooks on the frames, I got all three of my framed cork boards up on the wall!
+I added a metal letter “J” to fill the awkward space to the right of my light switch and got everything lying on my desk pinned on my new boards:

-Several months later I changed up my bulletin boards by replacing the natural linen fabric with a black and cream ticking stripe fabric found {here}. and I also painted the switch cover black.
-I’m loving the new look!
+Several months later I changed up my bulletin boards by replacing the natural linen fabric with some leftover black and cream ticking stripe fabric I had from another project:

-I hope you enjoyed the post and are inspired to DIY a linen bulletin board of your own!
+I hope you enjoyed the post and are inspired to DIY a linen pinboard of your own!

 • Share